MatthewParnham/SpotifyApplication/README.md

 ### Instructions
 * Make sure Spotipy Library is installed with "pip install spotipy"
 * In a shell, run 'python app.py'.
-Enter your friend's.
+Enter your friend's username.
 * Now, Enter your username as instructed.
 * Your browser will open and you will be prompted to allow access.
 Click Accept.
 * You will then be redirected to Google.
 Copy your URL and paste it into your shell.
 Hit Enter.